dear-clouds/userstyles/README.md

 ## 🤍 Modernized MDL

 This is not a theme but an alternative version of the website, trying to make it more modern & friendly.
-It will be directly imported into my project [Better MDL](https://dear-clouds.carrd.co/#better-mdl).
+It will be directly imported in all my MDL Themes.

 You can easily import this in your own theme like this